 Sub-projects are expected to be implemented from June 2016.

 Completed 2 successive rounds of 4 day comprehensive training programs:

-First training in October/November with 35 shortlisted CSOs to help understand CCA and DRR programming, give guidance to conduct community level vulnerability assessments and develop proposals
+First training held in October 2015 with 35 shortlisted CSOs to help understand CCA and DRR programming, give guidance to conduct community level vulnerability assessments and develop proposals

 Second training held in March to give more practical guidelines for project implementation and additional technical sector (IWRM, energy, DRR, mainstreaming into CDP&) and thematic (child centered CCA, gender and CCA etc..) modules.